 Some of the Pueblos (primarily in the Galisteo Basin area, near the ancient lead, silver and turquoise mines in the Cerrillos Hills) had discovered how to make glazes out of lead compounds and often coated utilitarian pottery with that before the Spanish invasion began.
 Bits and pieces of their pottery has been found from west of the Rio Grande to the Great Plains, from southern Colorado to nothern Mexico.
 After the 1680 Pueblo Revolt, the Spanish claimed the lead mines for themselves, to make lead shot for their primitive cannons and guns.
 The tribes were denied nearly all access and the nature of some of their pottery and its use changed almost overnight.

-All the "recognized" early cultures of the Southwest: the Mogollon, Hohokam and Ancient Puebloans made pottery.
-Archaeologists are pretty certain that most modern Puebloan potters are descendants of the Ancient Puebloans but long and large migrations of families and tribes happened often over the last couple thousand years.
+All the "recognized" early cultures of the Southwest: the Mogollon, Hohokam and Ancestral Puebloans made pottery.
+Archaeologists are pretty certain that most modern Puebloan potters are descendants of the Ancestral Puebloans but long and large migrations of families, clans and tribes occurred often over the last couple thousand years.
 About 800 years ago there was a movement of Mimbres potters north to the Acoma and Laguna areas.
 There was also a movement of Mimbres potters south to Casas Grandes and Paquime in Mexico as it appears a bad drought forced them out of the Gila Mountains.
-There was also a movement east from the Rio Salado area in east-central Arizona.
+Around the same time, there was a movement north and east out of the Gila/Salt River Basin in central Arizona, to Tuzigoot and Montezuma Castle or to the Roosevelt Valley and Sierra Ancha Mountains.

 Despite this trend, Pueblo pottery-making is in the middle of its greatest renaissance.
 The arrival of the new Euro-Americans created another function for pottery as it became a salable commodity on a scale never known before.
 The basic beauty in the shapes, forms and decorations of Puebloan pottery was not lost on the new settlers and traveling Easterners.
 Potters found the market for their wares growing in the twentieth century, but they had to get past the impression made by the quickly made and poorly painted "tourist pot" of the early twentieth century.
 The "tourist pot" had come about as employees of the railroad barons solicited the potters of Acoma, Zuni and Hopi to churn out thousands of pieces of decidedly inferior quality.
 The art of pottery-making declined to being a basic mechanical function in the pueblos and soon, even the highest quality, well-made pieces themselves sold for next to nothing.
 It was individual traders who personally encouraged the potters to make more pieces of the quality of the vessels normally used in Pueblo ceremonies.
 The early traders were always the buffers and liaisons between the cultures and they played a tremendous role in cultivating general American appreciation for Native American art.